 There may be a limit on how much you or your providers can claim for different types of supports.
+When we say claim, we mean asking for payment from the funding in your plan after you receive a support.

 We set out these price limits in the NDIS Pricing Arrangements and Price Limits .

-We update the Pricing Arrangements and Price Limits often to account for price changes, such as staff wage increases.
+We update the NDIS Pricing Arrangements and Price Limits often to account for price changes, such as staff wage increases.
 We may change the amount of funding in your plan if the prices for your supports change.

 - Agency-managed: NDIS registered providers can claim up to the maximum price in the Pricing Arrangements and Price Limits for each support.